cabforum/servercert/docs/BR.md

   1. MUST apply in the context of the public Internet, unless:
      a. the `type-id` falls within an OID arc for which the Applicant demonstrates ownership, or,
      b. the Applicant can otherwise demonstrate the right to assert the data in a public context.
   2. MUST NOT include semantics that will mislead the Relying Party about certificate information verified by the CA.
   3. MUST be DER encoded according to the relevant ASN.1 module defining the `otherName` `type-id` and `value`.

+CAs SHALL NOT include additional names unless the CA is aware of a reason for including the data in the Certificate.

+All other `otherName` `type-id`s other than those listed above:
+  1. MUST apply in the context of the public Internet, unless:
+     a. the extension OID falls within an OID arc for which the Applicant demonstrates ownership, or,
+     b. the Applicant can otherwise demonstrate the right to assert the data in a public context.
+  2. MUST NOT include semantics that will mislead the Relying Party about certificate information verified by the CA.
+  3. MUST be DER encoded according to the relevant ASN.1 module defining the `otherName` `type-id` and `value`.